shimadasoftware/data-analysis-path/course 2/concepts.md

 S pecific
 M easurable
+A ction-oriented
-A ction-oriented R elevant
+R elevant
 T ime-bound

-### Specific questions

-Specific questions are simple, significant, and focused on a single topic or a few closely related ideas.
+1. Specific: Specific questions are simple and meaningful, focusing on a single topic or a few closely related ideas.
-If a question is too general, try to narrow it down by focusing on just one element.

-### Measurable questions

-Measurable questions can be quantified and assessed.
+2. Measurable: Measurable questions can be quantified and evaluated.

-### Relevant questions
+3. Action-oriented: Action-oriented questions encourage change.

-Relevant questions matter, are important, and have significance to the problem you're trying to solve.
+4. Relevant: Relevant questions matter and are crucial to the problem you are trying to solve.

-### Time-bound questions

-Time-bound questions specify the time to be studied.
+5. Time-bound: Time-bound questions specify how long you study.

 ### Fairness